-- ☐ One (1) international-related History or international related Social Science selected from Geography, History, Psychology, Political Science, or Sociology. - □ Language Requirement: Successful completion of placement beyond the intermediate levels on language placement exam administered by Villanova University, or two semesters of a foreign language (minimum 6 credits) at or above intermediate level if French, German, Italian, or Spanish is chosen or two semesters at the introduction level if Arabic, Chinese, Japanese, Russia is chosen.
+- Successful completion of placement beyond the intermediate levels on language placement exam administered by Villanova University, OR - Two semesters of a foreign language (minimum 6 credits) at or above intermediate level if French, German, Italian, or Spanish is chosen, OR - Two semesters at the introduction level if Arabic, Chinese, Japanese, Russia is chosen.
 If a student took two years or more of Arabic, Chinese, Japanese, or Russia in high school, then the student must complete the intermediate II of the language to satisfy the language requirement for IB Co-Major. - ☐ Approved international study experience.